A Look At the Lightning Network

-At the current time, the Bitcoin/Lightning stack provides tremendous scaling potential compared to the number of people that currently use the network.
-The network doesn’t need to overbuild for market conditions that don’t exist yet, although of course it’s good for developers to be thinking about long-term scaling options.
+Currently, the Bitcoin/Lightning stack provides tremendous scaling potential compared to the number of people that currently use the network.
+The network doesn’t need to overbuild for market conditions that don’t exist yet.
+Of course, it’s good for developers to think about long-term scaling options.

-With the invention of the telegraph, and then the telephone and undersea cables throughout the 1800s, the speed of commerce increased to nearly the speed of light.
+With the invention of the telegraph and then the telephone and undersea cables throughout the 1800s, commerce increased to nearly the speed of light.
 People could transact across continents by updating each others' bank ledgers over telecommunication systems.

-However, gold and silver as bearer assets, still moved slowly, and thus had to be increasingly abstracted in order to keep up.
+However, gold and silver, as bearer assets, still moved slowly and thus had to be increasingly abstracted to keep up.

-Prior to this, gold and silver were already sometimes abstracted with paper claims due to divisibility limitations, but once telecommunications technology was invented, their slow speed made it even more necessary to abstract them.
+Before this, gold and silver were already sometimes abstracted with paper claims due to divisibility limitations.
+Still, once telecommunications technology was invented, their slow speed made it even more necessary to abstract them.
 Eventually, governments dropped gold and silver backing from their bank ledger and physical paper abstractions entirely.
-Basically, the difference in speed between commerce and bearer asset money gave governments a huge opportunity for custodial arbitrage.
+The difference in speed between commerce and bearer asset money gave governments a huge opportunity for custodial arbitrage.

-The invention of the Bitcoin network, and especially the Lightning network that makes use of it, however, re-created a way for bearer assets to move at the speed of telecommunications, just like commerce does.
-People now have the option to store and send liquid value globally, peer-to-peer, without relying on claims or IOUs, by instead relying on decentralized code-enforced rules that immediately put the funds in the custody of the recipient.
+The invention of the Bitcoin Network, and especially the Lightning network that makes use of it, however, re-created a way for bearer assets to move at the speed of telecommunications, just like commerce does.
+People now have the option to store and send liquid value globally, peer-to-peer, without relying on claims or IOUs, by instead relying on decentralized code-enforced rules that immediately put the funds in the recipient’s custody.

-The Bitcoin/Lightning stack is a decentralized ledger that also has peer-to-peer payment channels interwoven on top of it.
+The Bitcoin/Lightning stack is a decentralized ledger with peer-to-peer payment channels interwoven on top of it.
 It’s programmable money in a decentralized cloud, connected to the real world via its proof-of-work consensus.

 It’s hard to say exactly where this leads.
-Peer-to-peer global transfers of liquid value is a Pandora’s box that has now been opened.
-Certain governments do not want it open, and pass various laws against it, but here it is, with free open source software.
-It’s much harder for governments to enforce payment rules on millions of individual persons, than on just thousands of highly-regulated banking institutions.
+Peer-to-peer global transfers of liquid value are Pandora’s box that has now been opened.
+Certain governments do not want it open and pass various laws against it, but here it is, with free open-source software.
+It’s much harder for governments to enforce payment rules on millions of individuals than on just thousands of highly-regulated banking institutions.
 If people don’t need to go through banks to transact inside or outside of their local area, that opens a new set of possibilities.

 There’s a race now between public and private developers.

 On the other hand, governments are working towards central bank digital currencies.
 Some of them, like China, got a head start and already have implementations in the field.
-Most other governments, however, are way behind, and are only in the research phase for how they might want to go about constructing a digital currency.
+Most other governments are way behind and are only in the research phase for how they might want to construct a digital currency.

 However, this power of taxation and regulation is limited by their rule of law, the will of the people, and their desire to encourage innovation-focused businesses to remain in their jurisdiction rather than go elsewhere in the global marketplace.

 At the end of the day, blockchains are information.
-Users are merely updating an open source distributed public ledger amongst themselves, and can simply memorize a twelve-word seed phrase to interact with it.
-To outright ban the individual use of open source blockchain software, is basically to ban a form of speech and information.
+Users are merely updating an open-source distributed public ledger amongst themselves.
+They can simply memorize a twelve-word seed phrase to interact with it.
+To outright ban the individual use of open-source blockchain software is basically to ban a form of speech and information.
 This is somewhat possible in authoritarian regimes (although underground usage of it continues) but is more challenging to do in a country with property rights and freedom of speech and expression, with democratic representation.
-Governments have to get rather authoritarian if they want to nearly-completely deter the use of such open and decentralized technology and then maintain that deterrence perpetually.
+Governments have to get rather authoritarian if they want to nearly completely deter the use of such open and decentralized technology and then maintain that deterrence perpetually.

-In a number of countries with a failing currency, it is illegal to have and use cash dollars.
+In several countries with a failing currency, having and using cash dollars is illegal.
 And yet cash dollars are often accepted by merchants anyway.
-It’s very hard to enforce a cash dollar ban when people have trouble using the local currency due to high inflation or transaction censorship.
-Similarly, it’s rather hard to enforce a perpetual ban on open source software and peer-to-peer digital transactions; the number of enforcement points is huge and developers keep adapting it to make it easier and more private to use.
+It’s very hard to enforce a cash dollar ban when people need help using the local currency due to high inflation or transaction censorship.
+Similarly, it’s rather hard to enforce a perpetual ban on open-source software and peer-to-peer digital transactions; the number of enforcement points is huge, and developers keep adapting it to make it easier and more private to use.

-I continue to view the digitization of money as a key theme for the 2020s decade and beyond, both in bottom-up ways (e.g. bitcoins) and in top-down ways (e.g. central bank digital currencies), and am interested to see the directions that it goes in.
+The digitization of money is a key theme for the 2020s decade and beyond, both in bottom-up ways (e.g., bitcoins) and in top-down ways (e.g., central bank digital currencies).
+I am interested to see the directions that it goes in.

-The Bitcoin/Lightning stack in particular continues to be very promising as a monetary network in my view, with ongoing signs of user adoption and development, along with high levels of decentralization.
+The Bitcoin/Lightning stack, in particular, continues to be promising as a monetary network, with ongoing signs of user adoption and development and high levels of decentralization.
 It’s not without risks, but it’s certainly something to keep an eye on.